zeevandeep/SmritiQA/replit.md

 ## Recent Changes

+- **Text-Embedding-3-Small Upgrade Complete**: Upgraded from text-embedding-ada-002 to text-embedding-3-small for all users.
+This provides +40% multilingual performance improvement, 5x cost reduction ($0.00002 vs $0.0001 per 1K tokens), and significantly better support for Hindi, Spanish, Hinglish, and 16 other languages.
+Existing embeddings remain unchanged; all new journal entries use the enhanced model
 - **Confidence Score Removal Complete**: Removed confidence scores from reflection generation UI while maintaining backend storage for future analytics.
 Updated OpenAI prompts, API responses, and frontend display to exclude confidence scores from user interface
 - **Edge Similarity Thresholds Increased**: Raised initial threshold from 0.5 to 0.7 and final threshold from 0.75 to 0.84 to improve edge quality by requiring stronger connections between nodes
 - **OpenAI-Free Edge Creation System Complete**: Completely removed OpenAI calls from edge processing.
 Edges now created directly using adjusted cosine similarity scores as match_strength with edge_type="default".
 Eliminates timeout issues and dramatically improves performance while maintaining connection quality through advanced similarity scoring